Luis-coelho30/restudy-api/README.md

     }

     Usuario --> Disciplina : has
-    Disciplina --> Tarefa : has
+    Usuario --> Tarefa : has
 ```